oscarbranson/latools_gui/README.md

 ```

 ... or whatever windows equivalent works with the `make.bat` file ...

+You can also compile it to [many other formats](http://www.sphinx-doc.org/en/stable/man/sphinx-build.html).

 Whenever you create a new file in the documentation, you have to enter it into the `index.rst` file, or it won't be built.
 For example: